Part-II-Computational-Physics/Lenia-jxkc2/README.md

 ## 5. Building our Variations of Lenia

-Now, the fun begins in embarking our journey into the renowned lenia concept developed by Bert Chan.
+Now, the fun begins in embarking our journey into producing an implementation similar to the renowned lenia concept developed by Bert Chan.
 To make this seamless transition from Conway's game of life to the lenia variation, we would need to first consider how to generalise Conway's algorithm into one that has a continuous domain.
 In this section, we will be exploring 2 research articles and attempt to work on the implementation of these models towards a similar concept of lenia, they are the [Gray Scott Model][gray] and the [Smoothlife model][smooth]

 [gray]: https://www.lanevol.org/resources/gray-scott

 ### 5.1 First Variation of Lenia: The Smoothlife model

 In the Smoothlife model as outlined in the Rafler's research paper [here][smooth], we will explain in this sub-section how the mathematics of the Smoothlife model is able to qualitatively generate the continuous model similar to lenia.
-The implementation of the mathematical steps in Rafler's paper are implemented in code, it can be found in lenia (jxkc2).ipynb repository.
+The implementation of the mathematical steps in Rafler's paper are implemented in code, it can be found in lenia (jxkc2).ipynb repository section 3.

 From Rafler's paper, the mathematical aspects or features that we need are essentially effective grids, smooth transition functions and time-steps added with some speedups of the algorithm.